 One XML file we can take a look at is called strings.xml.
 The idea is that you put all your text strings in this file.
 If you want text on a button, for example, you don't type it directly into the properties area like we did.
 You place the text in the strings file and then pull it from there.
 Let's how.
 It's quite easy.

 This is list of issues that could cause problems with your app.
 We have 7, in the image above.
-Click on the red square to see something like this:
+Click on the red square to see something like this: (In later versions of Android Studio, you'll see a panel appear at the bottom of your screen with all the warnings listed.)

 The first warning is about the buttons style we've used.
 It's advising that we use a borderless style for the buttons.
 You can fix this, if you want.
 (We leave the buttons as they are.)